rackerlabs/support-how-to/content/how-to/cloud-servers/check-logs-for-why-a-system-shutdown-in-linux/index.md

 There are different ways to determine the causes of a system shut down in Linux; was it run from console? or someone just simply hit the power button?

-**Note:** Consider when a system shuts down in a normal way meaning: a user with root privileges or an acpi script; either way we can find out by checking the logs.
+**Note:** Consider when a system shuts down in a normal way meaning: a user with root privileges or an acpi script; either way it can be found by checking the system logs.

 ### Advanced Configuration and Power Interface